r-devel/r-project-web/md/foundation/GA-2026_Agenda.md

    * [Heather Turner](https://www.heatherturner.net/)

-At the RF conference call (May 12, 2026), Martin Mächler has proposed to step down as Secretary General to make room for a new one.
+At the RF conference call (May 12, 2026), Martin Mächler has proposed to step down as Secretary General (SG) to make room for a new one.
-Anyone (ordinary RF members) willing to serve should send an e-mail till May 22 to Martin <Maechler@r-project.org>, apart from Hadley who has already announced his willingness during the call.
+Anyone (ordinary RF members) willing to serve should send an e-mail till May 22 to Martin <Maechler@r-project.org>, apart from Hadley Wickham who has already announced his willingness during the call.
+On May 13, *before* the GA invitation was sent, Bettina Gruen sent an E-mail to the above address, volunteering for the SG office, as well.
+(The above May 22 deadline for more nominations still applies.)

 ## (b) Election and dismissal of the auditors.